Tarachand Ghanshyamdas

 Tarachand Ghanshyamdas was a famous Marwari trading firm that flourished from 1791 to 1957.

 It is believed to have been responsible to introducing many of now famous Marwari clans from Shekhawati to national and international business field.

 The grandfathers of both G.D.
 Birla and Lakshmi Mittal worked for great Tarachand Ghanshyamdas while grandfather of Raja Baldeo Das Birla worked at the great Ganeriwala Firm.

 Tarachand Ghanshyamdas in 1870, had offices at Kolkata, Mumbai, Amritsar, the Malwa opium belt of Madhya Pradesh and elsewhere.
 Another great Marwari firm Sevaram Ramrikhdas, employed the RPG Group patriarch, Rama Prasad Goenka's grandfather's great-grandfather, Ramdutt.
-The division division of Sevaram Ramrikhdas resulted in independent branches of that family at Kanpur, Mirzapur, Farrukhabad and Kolkata; the Singhanias are descendants of the Kanpur branch.
+The division of Sevaram Ramrikhdas resulted in independent branches of that family at Kanpur, Mirzapur, Farrukhabad and Kolkata; the Singhanias are descendants of the Kanpur branch.

 Rise

 The firm initially dealt in woolen garments.
 In the early 19th century many Marwari merchants settled in Calcutta.
 Opium soon became a major commodity.
 The records of "Sevaram Ramrikhdas", a Marwari firm based out of Mirzapur in 1830s show opium to have been their major commodity.
 Tarachand Ghanshyamdas had several branches in the opium tracts of Malwa.
 Opium sales were Legalized in Hong Kong in 1845 after the British defeated China in the First Opium War.
 The opium trade was expanded after the Second Opium War in 1860.
 Calcutta became an important market for opium trading after auctions in Bombay were discontinued in 1830s.

 The Poddar family originally hails from Churu in the Shekhawati region of Rajasthan.
 Around the year 1791 CE, when the local ruler (thakur) of Churu imposed very heavy taxes on the wool trade, a group of Marwadi tradesmen, including ancestors of the Poddar family, left Churu and moved into the domain of neighbouring Raja of Sikar.
 They created a settlement there and named the village Ramgarh.

 The founder or earliest known patriarch of the Poddar family was Bugotee Ram (Bhagwati Ram).
 He became the treasurer of the nawab of Fatehpur, Rajasthan, a large local landowner.
 The local term in that region for Treasurer was "Fotedar" or "purse-man".
 That term mutated first into "pothdar" and then "poddar", and this is the origin of the name by which the family is known.